 Monel was a new alloy created by Carte during the 1920s and used to make flute bodies from 1930 to 1939.
 Thin and strong, the new metal brought a power to their flutes while keeping Carte's characteristic rich and lyrical sound.
 Monel flutes were a sensation, and for a while accounted for more than half of Carte's output.
 By the time flutemaking ceased with the outbreak of war in 1939, around 300 Monel flutes had been produced.

 In cocuswood with silver or German silver (nickel) keywork, these are amongst the finest of all wooden concert flutes.

 All these concert flutes play at modern pitch A=440.

 RUDALL CARTE Silver flutes

-Very few silver flutes were made in the golden era 1903-1958, but those we have seen are every bit the equal of the great Parisian flutes - but with unique English characteristics.
+Comparatively few silver modern pitch concert flutes were made in the golden era 1903-1958; those we have seen are every bit the equal of the great Parisian flutes - but with unique English characteristics.

 Monel concert flute

 silver flute from 1912.

 Overhauled and repadded in its restored original case